pierre-24/stdlite/docs/theory.md

     All quantities are in [atomic units](https://en.wikipedia.org/wiki/Atomic_units), unless otherwise mentioned.

+### Linear response

 Under the conditions of the [Runge and Gross theorem](https://en.wikipedia.org/wiki/Runge%E2%80%93Gross_theorem), this theory can be applied to DFT.
 In the TD case and assuming the Hermicity of the different matrices and real orbitals, Eq.
-(2) can be written:
+(2) can be written (the superscripts $\lambda$ have been dropped for clarity):

 $$\tag{3}\left[\begin{pmatrix}
 \mathbf A & \mathbf B \\